KDE/documentation-develop-kde-org/content/docs/kirigami/components-drawers.md

 ## Modal and Inline drawers

-Kirigami offers two aditional types of drawers, modal drawers and inline drawers.
+Kirigami offers two additional types of drawers, modal drawers and inline drawers.
 They are quite similar to each other: both span the entirety of the application's width or height and can be placed on the edges of the app window.
 However, they do react differently to user interaction.

 - Modal drawers darken the rest of the application and, like overlay sheets, will be dismissed when clicking on a darkened area.
 - Inline drawers allow the user to still interact with the rest of the application without being dismissed, and do not darken other areas.